protz/rpi-lcd-system/README.md

 Once I get the corresponding hardware:

-* turn on relays for my drawing room's light and hi-fi system whenever my tablet shows up on the wifi network (meaning I'm home)
+* turn on relays for my living room's light and hi-fi system whenever my tablet shows up on the wifi network (meaning I'm home)